Datamart/Komito-WP/README.md

 - Scroll and print events
 - Tracking pageviews with blocked ads

+Privacy is not a concern: Komito Analytics does not store any data.
+Why?
+Because it's an extension for the most popular web analytics software, not a service.

 For further information and instructions please see the [Komito Analytics website](https://komito.net).

 ## Komito Analytics for WordPress